Home > Program > Invited Speakers

 Had attend many workshops and trainings to improve techniques in abdominal surgery.

-Surgery in Digestive Division, Department of Surgery (2014-now) - Organization of Participation
+Surgery in Digestive Division, Department of Surgery (2014-now)

-- Member – Indonesian Association of Surgeon
+Member – Indonesian Association of Surgeon

 Committee – Indonesia Oncology Association Jakarta